Square Business, an Inventory and Order Management Tool

 User Needs & Pain Points

-By mapping the affinity diagram, we identified the following paint-points and the needs of the merchants and the customers.
+By mapping the affinity diagram, we identified the following paint-points and the needs of the business owners and customers.

 Design Implications